Soliciting a prostitute in Colorado

 - (c) Directs another to a place knowing such direction is for the purpose of prostitution.

 If the other person accepts your offer, or you enter a place of prostitution intending to have sex there, it is the more serious misdemeanor crime of patronizing a prostitute, Colorado 18-7-205 C.R.S.
+A prostitute who engages in such an act may be charged with the crime of prostitution per 18-7-201 C.R.S.

 And if the other person is under 18 years of age, it is the far more serious felony crime of soliciting for child prostitution, 18-7-402 C.R.S.